-They argued this new development would prove a game-changer, one expected to dethrone Coinbase, or at the very least, give it a run for its money.
+They said that this breakthrough would be a game-changer, one that would dethrone Coinbase or give it a fight for its money.
 Why?
-Because those who traded on the Coinbase app got hit with significant trading fees.
+Because individuals who used the Coinbase app to trade were charged with hefty trading costs.

 Why is Coinbase so popular?
 For starters, it permits you to export your tokens from their site.